Logique linéaire et paradigmes logiques du calcul

 The exam for my lectures will be held joint with Prof Kesner's

 lectures.
-These exams will be on 12 December 2022 during the same
+These exams will be held on 21 November 2023

 References and Links